Dual-Path Cross-Modal Attention for better Audio-Visual Speech Extraction: Experiments

 Empirically, we find that including 1-4 interfering speakers during training helps the model to improve performance on the validation set even when the validation set has only 2 speakers/mixture.
 Specifically, this approach helps the model to tackle difficult cases where the voice features of the target speaker and the interference speaker are similar.
 In these bad samples, the model is likely to make wrong choices determining the target speaker, so that even if the model is able to separate the speakers perfectly, the output is completely wrong.
 Including more interference speakers helps the model learn how to discriminate the target speaker from the others and thus improve the validation performance.

-We use SI-SNR \cite{SISNR} as both the training objective and evaluation metric.
+We use SI-SNR \cite{SISNR} as the training objective.
 We use Adam optimizer \cite{kingma2017adam} with initial learning rate 1e-4.
 We decay the learning rate by a factor of 2 when the validation SI-SNR stops improving for three consecutive epochs.
 The whole training process is in mixed precision with batch size 1 on one single V100 GPU.
 The entire training process lasts for 50 epochs.